Pilar Millán Astray

 Pilar Millán Astray (1879 – 22 May 1949) was a Spanish writer and playwright.
-Recent research shows that she was a spy for the Germans before WW1 and her literary success.
+Recent research shows that she was a spy for the Germans before World War I and her literary success.
 She was later imprisoned for her fascist views and it is said that she suffered from the misogynistic regime that she had helped bring to power.

 Life

 Astray was born into a privileged life in A Coruña.
 Her parents were José Millán Astray and Pilar Terreros.
-Her brother (also) José Millán Astray was a Spanish general and the founder of the Spanish Legion.
+Her brother (also) José Millán-Astray was a Spanish general and the founder of the Spanish Legion.
 She married and had three sons Javier, Carmen and Pilar.

 She encouraged her three sons during World War I to work for German espionage in Barcelona according to historian Fernando García Sanz.
-The most important character spied on was the British ambassador to Spain Sir Arthur Henry Hardinge.
+The most important character spied on was the British Ambassador to Spain Sir Arthur Henry Hardinge.
 The German's representative, Alberto Hornemann, paid 1,000 pesetas for each document handed over.